slact/hdr_histogram_ruby/README.md

 #### `hdr.record(value)`
 Records a `value` in the histogram, will round this `value` of to a precision at or better than the `significant_figures` specified at construction time.
+Returns `false` if the value was not recorded, `true` otherwise.

 #### `hdr.record_corrected(value, expected_interval)`
 Record a `value` in the histogram and backfill based on an expected interval.

 This is specifically used for recording latency.
 If the `value` is larger than the `expected_interval` then the latency recording system has experienced [co-ordinated omission](https://github.com/giltene/wrk2#acknowledgements).
 This method fills in the values that would have occured had the client providing the load not been blocked.
+Returns `false` if the value was not recorded, `true` otherwise.

 #### `hdr.percentile(pct)`
 Get the value at a specific percentile.